nd-crane/raite-data-registry-usage-example/README.md

 #### Using an establish git directory:

-Only needed to run the first time.
+This command only needs to be run the first time.

 ###### Initialize DVC repository
 ```bash